stefanzweifel/changelog-updater-action/README.md

 ## Usage

-To use this Action, create a new `update-changelog.yaml` Workflow in your repository.
-The Workflow should be triggered, whenever a release is released.
+The Action is best used in a Workflow that listens to the `release`-event and the type `released`.
+This way, the name and body of your release will be added to the CHANGELOG.

-The following is an example Workflow you can copy and paste.
+The following is an example Workflow ready to be used.

 The Workflow checks out the default `main`-branch of your repository, updates the `./CHANGELOG.md`-file with the name and the contents of the just released release and commits the changes back to your repository using [git-auto-commit](https://github.com/stefanzweifel/git-auto-commit-action).